eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :lines: 113-155

 To make the publication, the public member function ``publish()`` is implemented.
-In the data writer's listener callback which states that the data writer has matched with a data reader that listens to the publication topic, the data member ``matched_`` is updated.
-It contains the number of data readers discovered.
+In the DataWriter's listener callback which states that the DataWriter has matched with a DataReader that listens to the publication topic, the data member ``matched_`` is updated.
+It contains the number of DataReaders discovered.
-Therefore, when the first data reader has been discovered, it starts to publish.
+Therefore, when the first DataReader has been discovered, the application starts to publish.
-This is actually a `write` of a change of the DataWriter object.
+This is simply the `writing` of a change by the DataWriter object.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 157-167

-The public run function executes the action of publishing a given number of times.
+The public run function executes the action of publishing a given number of times, waiting for 1 second between publications.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++